mowerther/iop_nns/prisma_map_data/README.md

-This folder contains the PRISMA map data used for applying PNN estimates.
+This folder contains PRISMA scenes to apply trained PNN models to.

 The files are currently not hosted on GitHub for confidentiality reasons.